CESNET/metacentrum-user-docs/docs/software/containers/index.md

 - `TMPDIR`: - squashfs and temporary files, there is limit 1GB by default, if you need more use scratch

 !!! tip
-    If `SCRATCHDIR` exists, Singularity **automatically** exports there variables ` SINGULARITY_TMPDIR` and `SINGULARITY_CACHEDIR`.
+    If `SCRATCHDIR` exists, Singularity **automatically** exports their variables ` SINGULARITY_TMPDIR` and `SINGULARITY_CACHEDIR`.
 That is why in the rest of this section the explicit export of these variables is not done.

 ### List options